neherlab/treetime/README.md

 ## Comparable Tools

 There are several other tools which perform date inference for the internal nodes.
-[Beast](http://beast.bio.ed.ac.uk/) relies on the MCMC-type sampling of trees and is hence rather slow for large numbers of sequences.
+* [Beast](http://beast.bio.ed.ac.uk/) relies on the MCMC-type sampling of trees.
+It and is hence rather slow for large data sets.
 But BEAST allows the flexible inclusion of prior distributions, complex evolutionary models, and estimation of parameters.
-Another tool that was recently published is [Least-Square-Dating](http://www.atgc-montpellier.fr/LSD/).
-LSD emphasises speed (also scales as O(N) as **TreeTime**), but provides limited scope for customization. **TreeTime** tries to achieve a good compromise betwee implementing a fast heuristic but accurate algorithm, which allows is readily extendable and customizable.
+* [Least-Square-Dating](http://www.atgc-montpellier.fr/LSD/) (LSD) emphasises speed (it scales as O(N) as **TreeTime**), but provides limited scope for customization.

 ## Developer info